anushadatar/warmup_project/README.md

 # FA20 Computational Robotics Warmup Project

-WIP Introduction Project for Computational Robotics

-TODO:
+## Telop
+- - For each behavior, describe the problem at a high-level.
+Include any relevant diagrams that help explain your approach.
+Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

+## Drive in a Square
 - For each behavior, describe the problem at a high-level.
 Include any relevant diagrams that help explain your approach.
 Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

+## Follow a Wall
+- For each behavior, describe the problem at a high-level.
+Include any relevant diagrams that help explain your approach.
+Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

+## Follow a Person
+- For each behavior, describe the problem at a high-level.
+Include any relevant diagrams that help explain your approach.
+Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

+## Avoid Objects
+- For each behavior, describe the problem at a high-level.
+Include any relevant diagrams that help explain your approach.
+Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

+## Finite State Control
 - For the finite state controller, what was the overall behavior.
 What were the states?
 What did the robot do in each state?
 How did you combine and how did you detect when to transition between behaviors?
 Consider including a state transition diagram in your writeup.

+## Overall Code Structure
 - How was your code structured?
 Make sure to include a sufficient detail about the object-oriented structure you used for your project.

+## Reflection
 - What if any challenges did you face along the way?
 - What would you do to improve your project if you had more time?

- What are the key takeaways from this assignment for future robotic programming projects?
+- What are the key takeaways from this assignment for future robotic programming projects?
 For each takeaway, provide a sentence or two of elaboration.